What are Early Symptoms of Mesothelioma

 • Heart Palpitations or Irregular Heartbeat: Your heart keeps you ticking, so any changes to its rhythm should not be taken lightly.

-• Fatigue or Difficulty Breathing: Feeling unusually tired or finding it hard to catch your breath?
+• Fatigue or Difficulty Breathing: Feeling tired unusually or finding it hard to catch your breath?
 It could be more than just the result of a busy day.

 Remember, these symptoms can also be related to other conditions, so don't panic.
-However, if you're experiencing any of these persistently, it's crucial to consult with your doctor.
+However, if you're experiencing any of these continuously, it's crucial to consult with your doctor.
 Because when it comes to health, it's always better to be safe than sorry.
 Stay tuned, as next we'll be covering how to differentiate mesothelioma symptoms from other conditions.

 5. How to Differentiate Mesothelioma Symptoms from Other Conditions